GusHMeza/Tandem/README.md

 **Loss characterization**

-Two package models were developed for the Zync 7000, one considering a generic 25 um Au wire bond on a worst case length for the 17x17mm package and another one considering 90um C4 bumps.
-An online calculator was used to approximate RLC values for these structures, and the channel was simulated in QUCS.
+Two package models were developed for the Zynq 7000, one considering a generic 25 um Au wire bond on a worst case length for the 17x17mm package and another one considering 90um C4 bumps with a package via in series.
+An online calculator was used to approximate RLC values for these structures, and the channel was simulated in SPICE software that offest S-parameter visualization (QUCS).

-Using the 1st package model (typically used in low speed I/O)
+1st package model (generic wire-bond package technology)

 <img width="895" height="655" alt="image" src="https://github.com/user-attachments/assets/5a1fa145-b338-4501-92b0-a2f5d718b320" />

-Using the 2nd package model (typically used for higher speed signals)
+2nd package model (C4 bumps used on higher speed packages)

 <img width="877" height="636" alt="image" src="https://github.com/user-attachments/assets/81173986-be1c-41b2-9e1c-a92797900233" />